 Boone is very sweet and LOVES attention.
 He follows us around all morning, chatting away, and he loves to be picked up.
 He has become very comfortable in the front lobby and is enjoying all of the visitors who come in to meet him.
-We are very happy to welcome Boone to the Cat Care family!
+We are very happy to have Boone as part of the Cat Care family!

 Lukaas moved in before we even opened!
-Dr. Tice knew she couldn't have a clinic without a clinic cat so we all went to Safe Haven where he picked us.
-This has been "his" clinic ever since.
-Dr.T thinks she's the boss here but Lukaas begs to disagree!
-He is a very busy boy supervising every aspect of Cat Care Vet Clinic.
-His primary goal is be sure that all of his fellow royal felines, as well as their humans, receive the best care ever.
+Dr. Tice knew she couldn't have a clinic without a clinic cat, so we all went to Safe Haven for Cats where he picked us.
+This was "his" clinic from day one.
+Dr.T thought she was the boss here, but Lukaas begged to disagree!
+He was a very busy boy supervising every aspect of Cat Care Vet Clinic.
+His primary goal was to be sure that all of his fellow royal felines, as well as their humans, received the best care ever.

 Gus came to us as a stray that was living out of the Bojangles dumpster on Miami Blvd.
-He had most likely been hit by a car sometime in his past because he had a bum left front leg...it worked pretty well and was not painful but he couldn't straighten it...thus he had a pretty noticable limp.
-Gus was a sweet natured, low profile cat, but if you sat on our lobby furniture for any length of time, Gus most likely made his way into your lap.
+He had most likely been hit by a car sometime in his past because he had a bum left front leg.
+It worked pretty well and was not painful, but he couldn't straighten it, thus he had a pretty noticeable limp.
+Gus was a sweet natured, low-profile cat, but if you sat on our lobby furniture for any length of time, Gus most likely made his way onto your lap.

-Gus was perfectly fine on Friday 9/29, but that Saturday we noticed his breathing was a bit off.
-X-rays showed a large mass and severe fluid build up in his chest, that was most likely cancer.
+Gus was perfectly fine on Friday, September 29, 2017, but that Saturday we noticed his breathing was a bit off.
+X-rays showed a large mass and severe fluid buildup in his chest that was most likely cancer.
 Due to the severity of his condition, we made the tough decision to let him go at that time.
-We will miss our sweet, lovable Gus-Gus!
+We miss our sweet, lovable Gus-Gus!

 Oscar came to us in October of 2009.
 He had been living in a house with 68 other cats and conditions were not the best.
-A rescue group got involved and asked if we could take just 1 cat.
-So....we said "yes" and had every intention of finding him a home...and NOT with us.
-3 days and we knew he was not going anywhere...what the character he turned out to be!
+A rescue group got involved and asked if we could take just one cat.
+So... we said "yes" and had every intention of finding him a home NOT with us.
+Three days and we knew he was not going anywhere - and what the character he turned out to be!
 He spent his time between the clinic, during office hours, and Dr. Tice's house in the evenings.
 He had a purr that you could hear from across the room.

-Oscar had been dealing with a vestibular disease since last December.
-He had been doing really well, but it was slowly progressing and we suspect it was a cancer that had spread to his lungs.
-He took a rapid decline over a few days and we decided it was best to let him go on Wednesday 10/04/17.
-He was quite the character and will be missed dearly!
+Oscar had been dealing with a vestibular disease since December of 2016.
+He had been doing really well, but it was slowly progressing, and we suspect it was a cancer that had spread to his lungs.
+He rapidly declined over a few days, and we decided it was best to let him go on Wednesday, 10/04/17.
+He was quite the character, and he is dearly missed!